Teenlife

 teens cleaning up beach

-Teenage community service is more than something that your mom insists will look good on your high school resume.
-It can point you to new interests, new friends, and if you’re really lucky, maybe even a lifelong career.
+Teenage community service is more than something your mom insists will look good on your high school resume.
+It can point you to new interests, new friends, and, if you’re really lucky, maybe even a lifelong career.
 And yeah, okay, it’ll also look good on your resume.

-But beyond all of that, community service instills a lifelong habit of helping others.
+But beyond that, community service instills a lifelong habit of helping others.
 It encourages you to look to the needs of your community and use your resources to pass on good to those who need it the most.
-Whether it’s a service that is well-known and carries prestige or small acts like clearing trash from your favorite hiking trails.
-Community service is about serving your community and keeping that tenant in mind will help you make the right choices in all that you do.
+Volunteering can carry some prestige — especially if you partner with a well-known organization — but it can start simply with clearing trash from your favorite hiking trail or shoveling the sidewalks of your elderly neighbors.
+At its most basic, community service distills to serving your community, however that service may look.

 But where to start?
 “Volunteering” is a big word.
-How can you be sure you’re finding opportunities that are right for you?
-There are always easy entry points, like the service clubs at your high school or religious organization, but beyond that, the options can get overwhelming.
+How can you be sure you’re finding the best opportunities for you?
+You can start with the easy entry points, like your high school's service clubs or religious organizations.
+But if those aren't options, where do you go next?

 TeenLife is here to help!
 Here are 50 tips to help set you on the path to community service superstardom.
-Once you’ve read up, be sure to check out our full list of teen volunteer opportunities to find something near you.
+Once you’ve browsed this list, check out our full listing of teen volunteer opportunities to find something near you.

 Community Service at Home: Be a Self-Starter